neondatabase/website/content/docs/introduction/about.md

 No more time-consuming restore operations when you need a fresh database copy.

-Branching can be used with deployment platforms such as Vercel to create a database branch for each preview deployment.
+You can use branching with deployment platforms such as Vercel to create a database branch for each preview deployment.
 If you'd rather not build your own branching workflow, you can use the [Neon Vercel integration](https://vercel.com/integrations/neon) to set one up in just a few clicks.

 To learn more, read [Database Branching Workflows](https://neon.tech/flow), and the [Database branching workflow guide for developers](https://neon.tech/blog/database-branching-workflows-a-guide-for-developers).